peter1357908/cosc-60-computer-networks/lab3/README.md

 #### Handling high latency, packet loss, and silent disconnection:

 * the sender is always responsible for *actively* maintaining the connection.
-At first, the sender keeps sending RCONs until an ACON arrives; then the sender will keep sending DATAs - if the advertised window size is too small or the sender has nothing to send at the moment, the DATAs will be empty, otherwise DATA containing payloads will be sent.
+At first, the sender keeps sending RCONs until an ACON arrives; then the sender will keep sending DATAs:

+  * if the advertised window size is too small or the sender has nothing to send at the moment, the DATAs will be empty, otherwise DATA containing payloads will be sent.
 The receiver, on the other hand, passively maintains the connection by responding to every transmission from the sender (likely sending duplicate acknowledgements).

+  * if the sender has nothing to send at the moment, it will start a timer.
+The timer is reset if the sender has anything to send again.
+Upon reaching the timeout threshold, the sender marks all unacknowledged fragments as unsent and reset the timer, so in the next iteration, the sender will naturally start resending those fragments.

+* timeout counter for closing is automatically incremented; each incoming transmission resets the corresponding timeout counter.
+If no transmission occurs for a period of time, the counter will be let to exceed the timeout threshold and cause the connection to be dropped.

 ## Lab question responses
 1. How I tested against packet loss